unknownsoup/unknownsoup/README.md

 - 👋 Hi, I’m @unknownsoup
 - 👀 I’m interested in learning more about data science, analytics, and machine learning.
-- 🌱 I’m currently teaching myself through online courses.
+- 🌱 I’m currently a student and also teach myself supplementary material independently.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: discordapp.com/users/.braebrae
 - ⚡ Fun fact: I suck at coding.
-Do want to get better though.
+Please give me advice.